rogtang/imbibe-app-client/NOTES.md

 - CocktailDetail is individual cocktail page
 - CocktailItem is the info component that is used in Dashboard and CocktailDetail

-FIXES:
-- prevent rendering "null" in cocktail item
-- how to handle search with no results
-  - throw error/alert

 todo:
-1. fonts
-2. hide elements using this.state
-3. how to handle api errors in AddCocktail
+3. how to handle api errors in AddCocktail or searches with no results

 //from Bookmarks-react-client with state branch constructor(props) {